 As plants fall out of fashion or are superseded, vital genetic traits could simply vanish, unless they are taken into care and shared with others.
 If the expertise to grow and propagate them is also lost, our ability to properly conserve our unique garden flora is placed under significant threat.
 Plant Heritage was formed to help minimise this risk across Britain and Ireland, to ensure our incredible diversity of cultivated plants, whether for food, medicine, ornament or heritage, remains available for the enjoyment and use of generations to come.
 A wide range of amateur and professional gardeners, as well as organisations including county councils, botanic gardens, the Royal Horticultural Society (RHS), National Trust for Scotland (NTS) and the National Trust (NT) hold National Plant Collections (NPCs).
-Collectively they are managed by the conservation team at central office and supported locally by the National Collections Coordinators, part of the local structure of Plant Heritage.
-To read more about our conservation strategy, here is a link to the page on our website: www.plantheritage.org.uk/conservation/why-conserve-garden-plants/ 'A collection holder who has diligently studied his or her chosen field for years becomes as valuable as the collection itself' - Stephen Anderton, garden writer
+Collectively they are managed by the conservation team at central office and supported locally by the National Collections coordinators, part of the local structure of Plant Heritage.
+To read more about our conservation strategy, here is a link to the page on our website: www.plantheritage.org.uk/conservation/whyconservegardenplants/ 'A collection holder who has diligently studied his or her chosen field for years becomes as valuable as the collection itself' Stephen Anderton, garden writer

 About the organisation and all the contacts you'll need Plant Heritage is a company limited by guarantee and registered as a charity.
 The board of trustees are the directors of the company and their role is to manage the business of the company.
-Every member of Plant Heritage has a vote in appointing new Trustees.
-Panels: members, through the following three panels direct the work of the charity: Plant Conservation Membership and Supporters Resources and Skills The Plant Conservation Committee (PCC) This is a committee of experts, regional coordinators and staff from the conservation team who have delegated authority from the board to manage the national collections scheme.
+Every member of Plant Heritage has a vote in appointing new trustees.
+Committees: members, through the following three committees direct the work of the charity: Conservation Membership and Supporters Governance and People The Plant Collections Committee (PCC) This is a committee of experts, regional coordinators and staff from the conservation team who have delegated authority from the board to manage the National Collections scheme.
 They will have scrutinised the applications and approved your National Plant Collection.
-The experts are professional horticulturists and botanists who have vast experience of their subject. regional coordinators report on collection issues in their areas.
+The experts are professional horticulturists and botanists who have vast experience of their subject.
+Regional coordinators report on collection issues in their areas.
 The conservation team manages all the applications and report on their areas of work.
 This committee meets four times a year.
 If there are any changes in status to be made to your collection it has to be approved by the PCC.
 There is a link in the About Us section on the website where you can see the present list of PCC members.
-Plant Conservation Panel (PCP) Meetings 4 times a year This is a panel made up of members of the board, local group representatives, collection holders and experts, who
+Conservation Committee (CC) Meetings 3 times a year This is a committee made up of members of the board, local group representatives, collection holders and experts, who

 Nepenthes collection at Chester Zoo monitor the conservation activities of Plant Heritage.
 They are responsible for the development of the conservation strategy, oversee the work of the conservation team and delivery of associated programmes and activities.
-A list of current members of this panel and the other panels that steer our work are in the About Us section of the website.
+A list of current members of this committee and the other committees that steer our work are in the About Us section of the website.